frostburn/hewmp/README.md

 1 !
 6/5 3/2  $ The root note lasts twice as long as the other two
 1[!1] 6/5 3/2  $ The same
 ```
 Pedals chain so `!!` extends duration by two.
-Pedals also chain with rests so `1 !.!.` is a note of duration two followed by a rest of duration two followed by a rest.
-Consider it bad practice to extend rests with `!`.
-The proper spelling is `1 !...`.
+Pedals also chain with rests so `1 !...` is a note of duration two followed by a rest of duration three.

 ## Soft pedal
 To only extend the playing duration of the last played note use the soft pedal symbol `?`.